Checkmarx/Kotlin-SCP/src/m10-extraneous-functionality/README.md

   information, etc)
 * Discovering hidden back-end endpoints

-In the case of the Kotlin Goat app, a backdoor account is hardcoded inside the
+In the case of the Kotlin Goat app, a backdoor account is hardcoded into the code as shown below:
-credentials:

 ```kotlin
 inner class UserLoginTask internal constructor(private val mUsername: String,